 Along with our skin, hair is the most exposed and visible parts of our body, which also means that it is almost constantly susceptible to damage and external forces.
 People pride themselves on their hair, going to salons for special styles and spending hours making sure each piece is set just right.
 However, the health of your hair is just as important to its appearance.
 It is essential to protect it from both the outside and the inside to make sure it stays looking full, silky, and beautiful.
 Some of the most common problems when it comes to our hair are hair loss, drying out, split ends, slow growth, and changing colors.
 While some of these issues are inevitable with age, the majority of them are preventable if you structure your diet to specifically include what your hair needs.

 A lot of people talk about superfoods and the various amazing benefits they have for the body.
-These pop culture trends come and go; however, blueberries are here to stay, and between their impressive level of , which protect the scalp from free radicals, and the huge levels of vitamin C, which boost collagen production and stimulate the circulation of the scalp, these delicious little fruits should definitely be added to your healthy diet.
+These pop culture trends come and go; however, blueberries are here to stay, and between their impressive level of , which protect the scalp from free radicals, and vitamin C, which boosts collagen production and stimulates the circulation of the scalp, these delicious little fruits should definitely be added to your healthy diet.
 Yay!
 Healthy hair on your way.

-Omega-3 fatty acids play a big part in hair health, as your body can’t create these fatty acids, but they make up between 2-3% of your hair.
-Also, these oils keep your skin and hair properly hydrated, and are essential parts of cell membranes found on the scalp.
-Salmon and similar fish are the top sources for omega-3 fatty acids in a diet.
+Omega-3 fatty acids play a big role in having healthy hair, as your body can’t create these fatty acids, but they make up between 2-3% of your hair.
+Also, these oils keep your skin and hair properly hydrated and are essential parts of cell membranes found on the scalp.
+Salmon and similar fish are the top sources of omega-3 fatty acids in a diet.

-Walnuts: Walnuts are a surprising source of biotin, which is a water-soluble B-vitamin that is needed for scalp and hair health.
+Walnuts are a surprising source of biotin, which is a water-soluble B vitamin that is needed for scalp and hair health.
 Walnuts are also the only type of nut that provides omega-3 fatty acids.
 Various types of nuts are praised for their impact, particularly those that contain copper, as that mineral helps to maintain hair color and shine.

-Adding spinach, kale, Swiss chard, and similar vegetables to your diet will give your body iron, folate, vitamin C, and beta carotene, a potent blend of hair health nutrients that will stimulate growth, promote hydration, increase circulation, and maintain color and shine.
+Adding spinach, kale, Swiss chard, and similar vegetables to your diet will give your body iron, folate, vitamin C, and beta- , a potent blend of hair health nutrients that will stimulate growth, promote , increase circulation, and maintain color and shine.
 These types of vegetables also contain methylsulfonylmethane, which helps in the production of keratin, the main protein of which hair is made.

-Many hair problems can be attributed to a dysfunctional thyroid gland, which controls many of our hormonal actions.
+Many hair problems can be attributed to a dysfunctional thyroid gland, which controls many of our Iodine is the most important nutrient to regulate our thyroid gland, so eating foods like sea vegetables (kelp, wakame) can significantly boost your iodine levels.actions.
 Thinning hair, slow growth, discoloration, and dryness can all be signs of a hormonal issue.
-Iodine is the most important nutrient to regulate our thyroid gland, so eating foods like sea vegetables (kelp, wakame) can significantly boost your iodine levels.